seucoin/SuperRL/README.md

 --device:    "the GPU number"
 ```

 Normally, other args can be set to default values.
-See ``args.py`` for more details about args.
+Please refer to ``args.py`` for more details about args.

 ## Citation
 Please cite our paper if you use SuperRL in your work.